trkin/premesti.se/README.md

 * sidekiq
 * redis for sidekiq, cache store, action cable
 * chat with ActionCable
+* test with minitests, headless chrome
+* sign up with facebook, google and email

 Graph database is chosen since we need to match moves in format A->B, B->A (I want to move from A to B, so please find me who wants to move from B to A).